Weeblewonder/oauth2-simple-client/README.md

 About
 -----

-This is a break-away fork and this is the offical repository for oauth2-simple-client.
+This is a hard fork of ThePHPLeague/oauth-client and this is the offical repository for StukiOrg/oauth2-simple-client.

 This simple client implements a well architected solution for OAuth2 authentication.
 Contributions are accepted for new OAuth2 adapters if you choose to share.